TeoMendoza/TerminalFighter/README.md

 ## Developer's Note

-Hey there!
-Thanks for checking out **Terminal Fighter**.
+Thanks for checking out Terminal Fighter.

 This project began in February as a side passion while balancing two jobs and full-time school.
 Progress was slow at first, but over spring break I finally found the time to build out the first character, The Ninja, and implement online play.
 The second character, The Sumo, came together much faster thanks to that early groundwork.

-Though I’ve poured a lot into this project, I’m now stepping away to start something new, **3D Free For All Fighter Game Built With Unity & Spacetime DB**.
+Though I’ve poured a lot into this project, I’m now stepping away to start something new, 3D Free For All Fighter Game Built With Unity & Spacetime DB.
 It's quite a big step up from this game, but I’m excited about where it’s going.

-**Stay tuned enjoy playing!**
+Stay tuned enjoy playing!

 Teo